philippkueng/lego-inventory/README.md

   - then display the sets this part belongs to and give us an option to assign it to one.

 - how can I have different views and track what kind of view is being displayed? watch an atom like it https://electric.hyperfiddle.net/user.tutorial-7guis-5-crud!CRUD and does that work for a multiplayer setup?

+- sort sets by
+  - number of absolute parts

+- be able to go to the part detail view where it's displayed in which other set it's part of and in what quantity

+---

+## Strategies for sorting

+My goal is to finish smaller sets first.

+For this I'd make a group of lego-sets as an entity and then I can query their parts and the frequency that they appear in.
+Eg. I'll create a group for a small race car and a fire engine.
+Then I look at all their black parts.
+With this I then rough sort the black parts into buckets that match the parts needed for this set.
+With every part found I'll update the parts entities belonging to this set indicating that it's found and assigned.

+## next steps

+- [x] remove all the 8062-1 sets with their associated parts
+- for all the existing sets,
+  - [x] delete their associated parts
+  - [x] and re-fetch them with a proper sleep in between the calls
+- [x] re-add this 8062-1 manually